AdamRamberg/unity-stories/README.md

     }
 }
 ```
+*Don't forget to assign the Stories object to the StoriesHelper from the inspector*

 ### Connectors
 In order to seperate the story code from where the story data is consumed you can define a connector class.
 In the example above you would then remove the Stories specific code in `CountText_Example1` (`stories.Connect` and `MapStoriesToProps`) and make the setters (`SetCountText` and `SetCountTextNotPersisted`) public.
 You would then create a connector class looking like this: